pmjdebruijn/ShuttlePRO/README.md

 When the `K9` key is pressed, the key sequence `Alt+v x` is initiated, keeping the `x` key pressed (so it may start auto-repeating after a while).
 The program then sits there waiting (possibly executing other translations) until you release the `K9` key again, at which point the `x` key is released and the `q` key is pressed (and released).

 For the shuttle and jog wheel events there are no such separate press and release sequences.
-Only a single sequence is output whenever they are moved, and at the end of the sequence, all down keys will be released.
+Only a single sequence is output in this case, and at the end of the sequence, all down keys will be released.
 For instance, the following translations move the cursor left or right when the jog wheel is rotated left or right, respectively.
 Also, the number of times one of the cursor keys is output corresponds to the actual change in the value.
 Thus, if in the example you move the jog wheel clockwise by 4 ticks, say, the program will press (and release) `XK_Right` four times, moving the cursor 4 positions to the right.

 ~~~
 JL XK_Left